learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/LSP.md

 A side note: the satisfaction of the subtype requirement is undecidable, meaning no computer program, hence no compiler or linter or any static analysis tool, can figure out whether or not its violated in general.

 ## 3. Conclusion
 We discussed the notion of subtyping proposed by the LSP and its utility for reasoning about our programs.
+We looked at an example of how the subtype requirment can be violated in a simple use of class inheritance.
 We discussed the actual principles/requirements imposed by the LSP to guide our programming to satisfy the subtyping requirement.
 And finally, we looked at an example of how the novel History Constraint introduced by the LSP impacts how we do object-oriented programming.
 Hopefully this writeup gave a little bit more insight into the implications of the LSP and motivated its ideas for some readers.
 Of course, there's much more to learn about the LSP than what we've discussed here.
 The Wikipedia article and the original paper[^2] by Liskov and Wing are good places to go next.